Gateway Commercial Finance

 Example 3

 You run a hair salon.
-Your costs include the rent and utilities (water, electricity) for the salon, wages paid to staff directly working with customers, the cost of shampoos, conditioners, and other hair products.
+Your costs include the rent and utilities (water, electricity) for the salon, wages paid to staff directly working with customers, and the cost of shampoos, conditioners, and other hair products.

 Direct production costs

-Production costs that can be directly allocated to each individual unit are known as direct production costs.
+Production costs that can be directly allocated to each unit are known as direct production costs.
 Examples of direct production costs include the wood used to produce a chair and the hourly salary of your pest control professional.

 Indirect production costs